-The structure is emblematic of Hoi An.
+Furthermore, the bridge structure is emblematic of Hoi An.
 It is built using a combination of wood and concrete.
-With the latter providing sturctural support where wood is used for panelings, the roof and the floorings.
+With the latter providing structural support where wood is used for panelings, the roof and the floorings.

 Hoi An has to this day is home to its well-preserved most sacred treasure- centuries-old architecture.
 The lazy river lined with mustard-yellow merchants’ houses offers very good photo opportunities when photographed across the river, as well as sandy beaches towards the sea just a few kilometers out of the town.